htotoo/DarkMesh/README.md

 - Flood with Nodes:  Floods the network with fake nodes, with fake coordinate.
 - Namechange: Can rename a node or an already seen node in others list.
 Not permanent.
 - Position poision: Fakes the coordinates of a node or an already seen node in others list.
 Not permanent.
 - PKI poision: Advertises the node (selected or random) PKI with a replaced one.
-Making othesr see the node in red.
+Making others see the node in red.
+- PKI doubler: Advertises the node (selected or random) PKI as a new node.
+Making the owner get alerts about exposed key.
 - DDOS: takes down the mesh network making it unusable.
 Recovers after stopped the attack. (as a side effect new nodes will appear)